OathPros/COMP3/source/guidelines/pointer-touch.rst

 ---------------------

 * Pressing *Esc* while a pointer operation is in progress should cancel it.
 For example, while dragging and dropping a file or drawing a shape.
-* In GNOME, three and four finger gestures are reserved for use by the system, and these should be avoided by applications.
+* In GNOME, three and four finger gestures are reserved for use by the system, so these should be avoided by applications.
 This includes both touchpad and touchscreen gestures.
 Drags from the top and bottom screen edges are also reserved.
 * Apps are free to use two finger gestures as well as drags from the left and right screen edge.